'Stars aligned' for AB InBev's megabrew merger plan

 "It's well-known that the management is not as stable as it used to be," said Berenberg analyst Javier Gonzalez Lastra. --

-SABMiller agreed a deal last year to combine bottling of soft drinks in Africa with Coca-Cola (KO.N).
+SABMiller agreed a deal last year to combine bottling of soft drinks in Africa with Coca-Cola.
 Given time, industry sources say it could make its business larger or its ties more complex, making it harder for a predator to swallow.

-There was also increased speculation among analysts and in the press about a possible tie-up between SAB and liquor giant Diageo (DGE.L).
+There was also increased speculation among analysts and in the press about a possible tie-up between SAB and liquor giant Diageo.

 HSBC said investors should also not ignore the fundamental weakness of AB InBev's core markets of Brazil and the United States, saying the company has been driven to pursue a merger "out of need", rather than from a position of strength as it had in the past.